 Do you struggle to sit comfortably for Yoga and meditation?

-Maybe you use a rectangular Yoga block and find yourself perching with the front edge digging into the back of your thighs.
-Or perhaps you use a cushion or bolster but still fail to get comfortable.
+Maybe you use a rectangular Yoga block and find yourself perching with the front edge digging into the back of your thighs or perhaps you use a cushion or bolster but still struggle to get comfortable.

-– The gently sloping upper surface supports the pelvis in neutral making it easy for the spine to come into a good alignment
+– The gently sloping upper surface supports the pelvis in a way that makes it easy for you to sit with good posture

-– The unique groove at the back avoids pressure on the tailbone in turn helping to release the lower back
+– The unique groove at the back avoids pressure on the tailbone which in turn releases the low back

 – The indent at the front provides space for the feet

 With the Buttafly “Easy Pose” can be just that!